emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 MAY be used to support some "housekeeping" functions such as a password or pin change before a user is considered to be authenticated.
-Multiple rounds MAY also be used to communicate a users password, and separately a one-time password such as Time-Based One-Time Passwords (TOTP) {{?RFC6238}}.
+Multiple rounds MAY also be used to communicate a user's password, and separately a one-time password such as Time-Based One-Time Passwords (TOTP) {{?RFC6238}}.

 Implementations MUST limit the number of rounds trips for password authentication.
 It is reasonable to use one or two round trips.